GeekInTheNorth/GeekInTheNorth.github.io/_posts/2024-06-06-unit-testing-with-github-copilot.md

 - Scrutinize everything the AI generates, as there is a significant chance of errors or inefficiencies.
 - "Garbage in, garbage out" still applies; the quality of the code depends on the quality of the code it can access.
 - AI, in its current state, will not replace you but can augment your productivity.

+_**Disclaimer:** Please note that content within this article has been reworded with the aid of Chat GPT, but the content provided has been written by me (Mark Stott)._